erusin12/dataProject1/README.md

 - Isolate the 2019 data for mapping to define latitutde and longitude and remove the nulls

-- Create a map to combine latitudes and longitudes ito list.
+- Create a map to combine latitudes and longitudes itno list.
 Display the map

 - Isolate the 2020 data for mapping to define latitutde and longitude and remove the nulls

-- Create a map to combine latitudes and longitudes ito list.
+- Create a map to combine latitudes and longitudes into list.
 Display the map

 - Isolate the 2021 data for mapping to define latitutde and longitude and remove the nulls

-- Create a map to combine latitudes and longitudes ito list.
+- Create a map to combine latitudes and longitudes into list.
 Display the map

 - Isolate the 2022 data for mapping to define latitutde and longitude and remove the nulls

-- Create a map to combine latitudes and longitudes ito list.
+- Create a map to combine latitudes and longitudes into list.
 Display the map

 ---